-Since the MIPS is a 32 bit ISA, each instruction must be accomodated within 32 bits.
+Since the MIPS is a 32 bit ISA, each instruction must be accommodated within 32 bits.

-- The ISA defines the the Instruction Format of each type of instruction.
+- The ISA defines the Instruction Format of each type of instruction.

 The Instruction Format determines how the entire instruction is encoded within 32 bits

 There are 3 types of Instruction Formats in the MIPS ISA: